snowplow/snowplowanalytics.com/_posts/2018-08-15-snowplow-sql-runner-0.7.0-released/index.md

 Use of godep has now been replaced with dep.

-A random number templating function has been added - use `randomInt`.
+A random number templating function has been added - use `randomInt` in your SQL templates.
+Thanks to community member [tclass][tclass] for contributing this feature!

 During dry run, connection to targets will be attempted and appropriate `SUCCESS` and `ERROR` messages will be output to the console.